Plusz7/JavaRegisterApi/README.md

 Integration tests for JPA repository with their own distinct h2 Db configuration.

 - Implemented Activity, Child with @ManyToMany on List<ActivityDb> property
-- Implemented Spring Security for a Teacher
+- Implemented Spring Security for a Teacher with JWT token
+- Implemented dockerized MySql database